Effects conditional on post-treatment events generated by independent mechanisms: Causal effects

+Our assumptions are not always reasonable and need to be justified by subject-matter arguments.
+Consider, for example, a double-blind RCT, similar to \cite{sadoff2021interim}, that compares the level of antibodies against SARS-CoV-2 at 15 days ($Y$) in seronegative individuals receiving an adenoviral vector‐based COVID-19 vaccine ($A=1$) or placebo ($A=0$) at baseline.
+Adenoviral vector‐based COVID-19 vaccines can cause fatal vaccine–induced immune thrombotic thrombocytopenia ($D_A=1$)\cite{greinacher2022vaccine, cines2021sars}.
+Despite being rare, through this side effect, the treatment can increase the probability of death during the study period ($D=1$).
+Assumptions \ref{ass:positivity} and \ref{ass:D_Asufficient_po} are satisfied by design, and the decomposition in Assumption \ref{ass:treatment_decomposition} is plausible: we just need to consider a modification of the adenoviral-vector platform to remove or neutralize the specific feature responsible for the fatal side effect ($A_D$), while preserving the vaccine component responsible for inducing SARS-CoV-2 antibodies ($A_Y$).

-In the example of the adenoviral vector‐based covid-19 vaccine trial, the $CSE(0)$ corresponds to the benefit of giving a new adenoviral vector-based vaccine versus placebo, conditional on surviving; in this case, the survivors are comparable in the two groups because the new vaccine does not give fatal vaccine–induced immune thrombotic thrombocytopenia.
-This is an effect of actual interest, as researchers are investigating the possibility of developing such vaccines\cite{sallard2026novel}.
+Now, the $CSE(0)$ corresponds to the benefit of giving a new adenoviral vector-based vaccine, without the dangerous component versus placebo, to those who survive.
+This is an effect of practical interest, as researchers are investigating the possibility of developing such vaccines\cite{sallard2026novel}.

+Our DAG in Figure \ref{fig:dag_augmented_4arm} requires that the fatal side effect is not associated with other causes of SARS-CoV-2 antibodies or other causes of death.
+This seems to be plausible in a population with similar characteristics (e.g., similar age), because the vaccine–induced immune thrombotic thrombocytopenia is presumed to be caused by the combination of a genetic predisposition and a specific somatic hypermutation\cite{wang2026adenoviral}.
+Also, according to the DAG, $A_Y$ has no effect on $D$.
+This is plausible in our 15-day long study, but would not be plausible in a longer study.
+While the effect of the vaccine active component on mortality is negligible in the first two weeks, it will not be after 15 days due to its protective effect against COVID-19 disease.